BadFishlers/BadFishlers/README.md

 i follow people who have cool githubs/ponies!! <br>
 <br>
-big fan of PHIGHTING!, EDDSWORLD, TDU, ROBLOX MYTHS, ROBLOX IN GENERAL ok ok if your apart of these fandoms INT!! if you want <br>
+big fan of PHIGHTING!, EDDSWORLD, TDU, TCF, OT, ROBLOX MYTHS or ROBLOX in general ok ok if your apart of these fandoms INT!! if you want <br>

 discord is (badfish._) if you want to contact me! <br>